MoldyMacaroniX/dashword.net/_src/posts/hall-of-fame-will-be-removed.md

 ---
-title: "The Hall of Fame will be Removed in 2.2"
+title: "The Hall of Fame will be Removed in Geometry Dash 2.2"
-desc: RobTop shared with us a few pictures and a video of a 2.2 montage, which includes the updated online menu, updated treasure room, and the first look of the "Map."
+desc: RobTop shared with us a few pictures and a video of a Geometry Dash 2.2 montage, which includes the updated online menu, updated treasure room, and the first look of the "Map."
 image: https://pbs.twimg.com/media/FKsaF3pUUAMQlZ2?format=jpg&name=large
 date: 2022-02-12
 tags: